 While living the expat life in Ghana, West Africa, I was once invited to visit the village of a big-time Ashanti chief and have lunch at his palace.

 An invitation of this order is not nothing and I was expecting this to be an interesting experience.
 Wouldn’t you?
 Well, it was interesting, just not the way I had envisioned it.
 I do a lot of envisioning, imagining, visualizing and what happens?
 Reality smirks at me, mocks me!
-Below is the story.
+Here’s the tale:

 Lunch at the Palace